p0186797/3u-practice-ps1/README.md

 ```
 ---

-Create a file called **distance.py** and upload it to the repositry.
+Create a file called **distance.py** and upload it to the repository.
 Write a program that takes in four inputs: x1, y1, x2, y2 and outputs the distance between (x1, y1) and (x2, y2) rounded to one decimal place.

 **Sample Input 1**
 ```